 December 1944

-On his way to report to Soy, Hogan came face to face with twenty or so Germans dressed as Americans.
-After a shoot-out, he managed to escape, accompanied by his driver, his doctor and Lieutenant Worrell.
-They spent the night in a wood some twenty meters from the German position.
+On his way to report at Soy, Hogan runs into some twenty Germans wearing American uniforms.
+After a firefight, he escapes with his driver, his doctor and Lieutenant Worrell.
+They spend the night in a wood, twenty meters from the German position.
+At the same time, Sgt Grimes defends the Hotton bridge.

 22